 Last year we were told that we will be hearing more about Catherine’s dream project and here we have the first glimpse.
 The ‘Five Big Questions’ contains five short questions and aims to spark a national conversation on the early years that will ultimately help bring about positive, lasting change for generations to come.
 It is designed to bring together the thoughts of as many people as possible – recognising that everyone has a role in ensuring strong, healthy foundations for the youngest in our society that will positively affect their lifelong outcomes.

-The findings should provide a vital source of information for the early years sector, helping it to better understand public perceptions of the importance of the early years, and the first-hand experiences of parents, families and carers.
-This public feedback will also help to focus Her Royal Highness’ work through the Royal Foundation as she endeavours to provide children across the UK with the best foundations to lead healthy and fulfilling lives.
+The findings should provide a vital source of information for the early years sector, helping it to better understand public perceptions of the importance of the early years, and the first-hand experiences of parents, families, and carers.
+This public feedback will also help to focus Her Royal Highness’s work through the Royal Foundation as she endeavors to provide children across the UK with the best foundations to lead healthy and fulfilling lives.
 The results of the survey will be made available in March and will determine the next step in Catherine’s early year’s work.

 For the big launch, today Catherine visited Birmingham, where she visited ‘Thinktank’ – the city’s science museum.
 Catherine met with children at MiniBrum, an interactive, child-sized mini-city in the museum before speaking with various parents who have been involved in the project.
 Speaking about the project The Duchess of Cambridge said,

 Parents, carers and families are at the heart of caring for children in the formative years, so that is why I want to listen to them.
 As a parent, I know how much we cherish the future health and happiness of our children.